adobe/genstudio-uix-examples/genstudio-io-runtime-app/README.md

-# GenStudio MLR Claims App
+# GenStudio IO Runtime App

 This is an App Builder application that creates an extension point in GenStudio to add context via claims and validate experiences with claims.
+It also calls a custom action to get the claims.

 Welcome to my Adobe I/O Application!